MysticZens/Assignment-2/README.md

 - Feature 1 - A game where 20 seconds is given to click as many targets as possible and it will appear randomly on the game area
 - Feature 2 - A dropdown to display the choices between target colors
 - Feature 3 - When a target colour is clicked, the target color will successfully change the colour of the target
+- Feature 4 - A game where 20 seconds is given to click as many targets as possible but a smaller target for precision of aim
+- Feature 5 - Review pages for reviews by users which uses API
+- Feature 6 - Leaderboards for all the games which uses API to show
+- Feature 7 - A game where the user has to click as soon as the target appears to test the reaction time of the user
+- Feature 8 - A game where the user has to click the Game area as many times as possible to test click speed
 ### Features Left to Implement
-- Feature 1 - A game where 20 seconds is given to click as many targets as possible but a smaller target for precision of aim
-- Feature 2 - A game where the user has to click as soon as the target appears to test the reaction time of the user
-- Feature 3 - A game where the user has to click the target as many times as possible to test click speed
-- Feature 4 - Fade in and out between pages (transition between pages)
+- Feature 1 - Fade in and out between pages (transition between pages)
-- Feature 5 - Leaderboards for all the games which uses API to show
-- Feature 6 - Review pages for reviews by users which uses API
 ## Technologies Used
 - Html is used to create my words and the layout of my pages
 - Css is used to style and apply fonts to text and create my growing text